-In 2018, the Sierra Institute began working with the Amador-Calaveras Consensus Group (ACCG) to conduct socioeconomic monitoring in the Cornerstone Project area.
+In 2018, the Sierra Institute began working with the Amador-Calaveras Consensus Group (ACCG) to conduct socioeconomic monitoring in the Cornerstone Project area to assess effects of the CFLR, provide a baseline for future monitoring, and make recommendations for expanding local benefit.
+Monitoring was completed in Winter 2020.
 This work will help inform ACCG as they seek to design projects that can affect or respond to socioeconomic issues of concern, and provide insight on how projects can be structured to improve socioeconomic outcomes.

 - One important benefit of the collaborative has been bringing stakeholders together and leveraging resources, which has aided in the development of the workforce development organization, CHIPS, and brought in additional grant dollars.

 - Events external to the collaborative - the 2015 Butte Fire that burned 70,000 acres and subsequent influx of cannabis cultivation - had important impacts in the area that are impossible to separate from the impacts of the Cornerstone Project, highlighting the importance of understanding the effects of the collaborative group within the context of broader socioeconomic trends.

 - With the benefit of having done CFLRP socioeconomic monitoring previously, Sierra Institute was able to improve upon data collection by conducting a survey of contractors who worked in the CFLR area, which gave insight into how workforce development and creating opportunities for local contracting can be improved.

 Read the full Report Here.